dirtyvagabond/funnyplaces/README.md

 	;; Fetch 3 Places from Factual
 	>  (fetch :places :limit 3)

 <tt>fetch</tt> takes the table name as the first argument, then a list of option pairs.
-It returns a hashmap following Factuals API spec.
+It returns a hashmap following Factual's API spec.

 Let's rerun the previous query and pull from the results the list of the place names:

 	> (def res (fetch :places :limit 3))
 	> (def places (get-in res [:response :data]))
 	> (map :name places)